WebOrigami/docs/src/content/concepts/tutorial.md

 </reveal-solution>

 The preview updates to show the entire contents of `teamData.yaml`.
-That's more data than you want to show; the next step will let you show just the portion of that data that's meaningful on an index page.
+That's more data than you want to show!
+The next step will let you show just the data that's meaningful on an index page.

 ## Create a map inside a template